modxorg/Docs/.github/ISSUE_TEMPLATE/incorrect.md

 ## Relevant context

-Does the problem only occur in a specific version or language?
+Is the problem only in a specific version or language?
 Then please include that.